INSIDE: Roam the Gnome’s Guide to the 2-7 year old exhibition at the Cite des enfants Paris Science Museum.

 If you are looking for things to do in Paris for toddlers and preschoolers, put this science museum in Paris at the top of your bucket list.

-In our opinion, there’s nowhere better for a half day out in Paris.
+In our opinion, there’s nowhere better for a half day out in Paris to experience the world of sciences.

-The Cité Des Enfants should definitely be a part of your Paris itinerary.
+The La Cite Des Enfants Paris should definitely be a part of your Paris itinerary.

 Inside the Paris Science Museum for toddlers & preschoolers